Certain types of complaints cannot be considered under the complaints scheme – see paragraph 3.4 of the Complaints Scheme for further details

 4. Not upheld

-Following an investigation the Commissioner may decide that the regulator acted appropriately, and he is therefore unable to uphold the complaint.
-In these cases, the Commissioner will set out fully why he has reached that conclusion.
+Following an investigation the Commissioner may decide that the regulator acted appropriately, and they are therefore unable to uphold the complaint.
+In these cases, the Commissioner will set out fully why they have reached that conclusion.

 Following an investigation the Commissioner may decide that the regulator acted inappropriately or made errors, and the complaint should be upheld.
-Where the Commissioner does this he may recommend that the regulator should:
+Where the Commissioner does this they may recommend that the regulator should: